The Black Lagoon in Sierra del Urbión Natural Park

 • Cultural information

-The area is also known for its cultural heritage, its typical architecture, customs and cuisine.
-Villages worth visiting include Covaleda, Duruelo de la Sierra and Vinuesa, which has an important historic-artistic area of cobblestone streets.
+The area is also known for its cultural heritage, traditional architecture, customs and cuisine.
+It's worth visiting towns like Covaleda, Duruelo de la Sierra and Vinuesa, which boast an important historical and artistic heritage along their cobbled streets.

 • Environmental information